 In the South, “fried green tomatoes” is not just the name of a movie.
-These tart, crunchy treats are just another southern staple that appears on our table quite frequently.
+These tart, crunchy treats are a southern staple that appears on our table quite frequently.

 This dish is fabulous as a side to any meal.
-However, I also love using fried green tomatoes as an ingredient in many dishes as well as a stand alone with an awesome chipotle sauce (which you can find in my latest cookbook).
+However, I also love using fried green tomatoes as an ingredient in many dishes as well as a stand-alone appetizer with an awesome chipotle sauce (which you can find in my latest cookbook).

 Tonight I think that I will make a fabulous BST — Bacon, Shrimp, and Fried Green Tomato Sandwich — as opposed to a BLT!
 I will keep you posted on the results, but I have no doubt that it is going to be no less than outstanding.
 How can these ingredients put together go wrong?

-Watching the fat content in your diet?
-Click here for my Healthier Crunchier “Baked” Fried Green Tomatoes Recipe.
+Are you watching the fat content in your diet?
+In that case, fried anything may be off the menu.
+But you can still enjoy this treat!
+Click here for my light Healthier Crunchier “Baked” Fried Green Tomatoes Recipe.

 Fried Green Tomatoes